genes-and-health/TRE-documentation-v3/docs/using-the-tre/handling-files-and-folders.md

 ### Fundamental `gcloud storage` operations

 !!! info "Reminder"
     You need to identify GCS buckets using their Uniform Resource Locator (URL), for example, the URL for the `red` bucket on sandbox-1 is: `gs://qmul-production-sandbox-1-red/`.
-URL for G&H TRE buckets are given in the ["What's in the bucket"](./understanding-tre-folders-and-buckets#whats-in-the-bucket) or ["What's in the bucket V2"](./understanding-tre-folders-and-buckets.md#whats-in-the-bucket) sub-section of the ["Understanding TRE folders and buckets"](./understanding-tre-folders-and-buckets) section.
+URLs for G&H TRE buckets are given in the ["What's in the bucket?"](./understanding-tre-folders-and-buckets.md#whats-in-the-bucket) section.

 !!! warning "Warning"
     `gcloud storage` can replicate common linux file and directory handling commands.